ysyk2021/the-art-of-cyclical-thinking-a-guide-to-reflecting-on-successes-and-failures/src/README.md

 By adopting the art of cyclical thinking, you will discover a profound sense of self-awareness, gain valuable insights, and develop a resilient mindset that can propel you towards future success.
 Let us now begin this exploration together, as we unravel the mysteries and intricacies of cyclical thinking.

-In the next chapter, we will explore the foundations of cyclical thinking and understand how embracing the cyclicality of life can unlock our true potential.

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.